-AVAILABILITY OF FUNDS FOR THE NEXT FISCAL YEAR OR QUARTER (AUG 2010) (DEVIATION FAR 52.232-19) Funds are not presently available for performance under this contract beyond The Government's obligation for performance of this contract beyond that date is contingent upon the availability of appropriated funds from which payment for contract purposes can be made.
-No legal liability on the part of the Government for any payment may arise for performance under this contract beyond, until funds are made available to the Contracting Officer for performance and until the Contractor receives notice of availability, to be confirmed in writing by the Contracting Officer.
-(End of clause) 552 241 71 Diameter (Heilite Contracts) 552.241-71 Disputes (Utility Contracts).
-As prescribed in 541.501 (b), insert the following clause: DISPUTES (UTILITY CONTRACTS) (AUG 2010) The requirements of the Disputes clause at FAR 52.233-1 are supplemented to provide that matters involving the interpretation of tariffed retail rates, tariff rate schedules, and tariffed terms provided under this contract are subject to the jurisdiction and regulation of the utility rate commission having jurisdiction.
-(End of clause) 552.242 [Reserved] 552.242 [Reserveu] 552,242-70 Status Report of Orders and Shipments.
-As prescribed in 542.1107, insert the following clause: STATUS REPORT OF ORDERS AND SHIPMENTS (FEB 2009) (a) The Contractor shall furnish to the Administrative Contracting Officer (ACO) a report covering orders received and shipments made during each calendar month of contract performance.
+AVAILABILITY OF FUNDS FOR THE NEXT FISCAL YEAR OR QUARTER (AUG 2010) (DEVIATION FAR 52.232-19)

+Funds are not presently available for performance under this contract beyond .
+The Government's obligation for performance of this contract beyond that date is contingent upon the availability of appropriated funds from which payment for contract purposes can be made.
+No legal liability on the part of the Government for any payment may arise for performance under this contract beyond , until funds are made available to the Contracting Officer for performance and until the Contractor receives notice of availability, to be confirmed in writing by the Contracting Officer.

+552.241-71 Disputes (Utility Contracts).

+DISPUTES (UTILITY CONTRACTS) (AUG 2010)

+The requirements of the Disputes clause at FAR 52.233-1 are supplemented to provide that matters involving the interpretation of tariffed retail rates, tariff rate schedules, and tariffed terms provided under this contract are subject to the jurisdiction and regulation of the utility rate commission having jurisdiction.

+552.242-70 Status Report of Orders and Shipments.

+STATUS REPORT OF ORDERS AND SHIPMENTS (FEB 2009)

+(a) The Contractor shall furnish to the Administrative Contracting Officer (ACO) a report covering orders received and shipments made during each calendar month of contract performance.
 The information required by the Government shall be reported on GSAForm1678, Status Report of Orders and Shipments, in accordance with instructions on the form.
 The information required by the GSAForm1678 may also be submitted in an automated printout form if authorized by the ACO.
 Alternatively, the required information may be reported by electronic data interchange using ANSI standards.
 For further information, contact GSA, Contract Administration Division.
-Reports shall be forwarded to the ACO no later than the seventh workday of the succeeding month. (b) A copy of GSA Form 1678 will be forwarded to the Contractor with the contract.
+Reports shall be forwarded to the ACO no later than the seventh workday of the succeeding month.

+(b) A copy of GSA Form 1678 will be forwarded to the Contractor with the contract.
 Additional copies of the form, if needed, may be reproduced by the Contractor.
-(End of clause)